forquare/hashbang0.com/content/post/2009-01-03-installing-gcc-on-opensolaris.md

 categories = ["beleg-iâ","OpenSolaris"]
 +++

-Ok, I know I've blogged this before, but this is about doing it via the command line:
+OK, I know I've blogged this before, but this is about doing it via the command line:

 I installed everything as root...
 # pkg install SUNWgcc